 An important finding related to human errors research is precisely this: No major accident has ever been caused by a single error alone.
 The swiss cheese metaphor below highlights this.
 Some holes are due to active failures, while other holes are latent conditions.
 Our security strategy must take all into account:

 This is why we should always apply a barrier based approach to security.
 We have some technological barriers, and we have some barriers in our processes.
 And then finally, we have people as barriers — yes indeed, people aren’t just big holes in the cheese!
-People are the ones who are able to improvise when the unforseen happens and all else fails.
+People are the ones who are able to improvise when the unforeseen happens and all else fails.
 Quite often this goes very well, yet sometimes it does not.
 But failure was then due to the alignment of several holes through all layers, and not only the human one in the end.
-And the stories we hear about human “zeros” will never compete with the number of unsung heros.
+And the stories we hear about human “zeros” will never compete with the number of unsung heroes.

 Photo and illustration: Erlend Andreas Gjære